 - In a small bowl, whisk together the soy sauce, oyster sauce, honey, sesame oil, and black pepper.

-- Heat a large skillet or wok over medium-high heat.
-Add a splash of oil and toss in the sliced onions.
+- Add a splash of oil and toss in the sliced onions.
 Sauté until they become translucent and slightly caramelized.

-- Next, add the frozen corn, on the other side.
-Make room for the rice and the beef ribeye.
+- Next, add the frozen corn around the rice and beef.

 - Drizzle the Beef Pepper Sauce all over.